alecglassford/call-collect/docs/INSTALL.md

 ## Deploy!

-When you're ready to go, click this button and we'll try to make you wonderful little thing on the Internet: <button id="deploy">Make it.</button>
+When you're ready to go, click this button and we'll try to make you wonderful little thing on the Internet:

+<button class="btn btn-success btn-large btn-block" id="deploy">Make it.</button>